 - Dried fruit, such as raisins and apricots

-Before you begin any type of diet, be sure you consult with your doctor or other health care professional to be sure it is safe and the right choice for your health.
+Before you begin any type of diet, be sure you consult with your doctor or other health care professional to be sure it is safe and the right choice for your health if you lack iron.

 Iron deficiency is one of the most common causes of anemia in the United States.
 In many cases, it can be easily treatable with the help of your diet and, if needed, iron supplements.
 After a few days on the supplements, you should start to feel normal again.